 With improved technology and better Android smartphones, there is a lot more space that you can use to store your photos and videos.
 Unfortunately, you cannot rely only on your Android phone to do the safekeeping.
 First of all, space is limited on your device.
 It will start to lag behind or even start losing some of your data as time goes on.
 Also, someone could steal your Android phone, and your photos and videos would be lost with the device.
 At this point, backing up comes in.

-Want to have your Android device’s photos automatically backed up as soon as you take them?
-If you have a solid Internet connection and don’t mind trusting your photos to the web, these five cloud storage providers will do their part to make sure your memories are safe and sound without any effort on your part.
+If you have a solid Internet connection and don’t mind trusting your photos to the r Web, these five Android apps can automatically back up your photos and videos and will do their part to make sure your memories are safe and sound.

 Google Photos houses all photos and videos on an Android phone.
 You can search the photos by places, things, and people who appear in that photo.

 You can set up an auto backup that applies to every photo or video that your device receives.
 When backed up, you can also access all your photos and videos from another device.